cloudspace/play_framework_tutorial/README.md

     }

 The book object is accessible from the form by calling bookForm.get().
 You should not depend on this.
 If there are validation errors, calling bookForm.get() will throw an exception instead of returning the object.
 In all of our form views, we pass both the form and the model instance to the view.

+Note that in the play tutorials, the form object is final.
+Be careful about editing the form or using fill without setting the output to a new oform.
+It is easy to write a bunch of form modification code that doesn't make any changes.
+In our examples, we are calling fill in the view render to avoid these issues.

 **Errors**